yzeng810/midtermproject/README.md

 - Index Page

-### Reasons for choosing Z-pattern for index page

-- Z-pattern emphasizes calls-to-action and applies to page that feature smaller contents, and the primary goal of index page is to introduce the website with smaller content and ask reader to subscribe for newsletter.

 ### Reasons for contents in each quadrant

 - Point #1: Since it's primary optical area, it's the best place to show the name of the website.